Brown-headed nuthatch

 The brown-headed nuthatch has been found to prefer making their nests at the top of short snags.

 Despite the other species' common name, the brown-headed nuthatch is about the same size as the pygmy nuthatch and the two species are the world's smallest nuthatches.
 In the brown-headed nuthatch, the total length is 9–11 cm, wingspan is 16–18 cm and body mass is 10–12 g.
 This species sports a brown cap with narrow black eyeline and buff white cheeks, chin, and belly.
 Its wings are bluish-gray in color.
 A small white spot is found at the nape of the neck.
-The bird's call is a sharp whee-hyah sounding very similar to a "rubber duck" toy and particularly is loud for a bird its size.
+The bird's call is a sharp whee-hyah that sounds very similar to a "rubber duck" toy and is notably loud for a bird of its size.
 They also make softer "pit pit pit" calls while in flight as well as other squeaking noises.
-If heard or seen well, this species is virtually unmistakable in the wild, since it overlaps only with the very differently marked and larger red-breasted and white-breasted nuthatches.
+If heard or seen clearly, this species is virtually unmistakable in the wild, since it overlaps only with the very differently marked and larger red-breasted and white-breasted nuthatches.